-TSA Workers Will Receive Some Money To Get Through The Shutdown — But It's Not Much
+TSA Workers Will Reportedly Receive A Little Money To Get Through The Shutdown

 Lines at airport security have grown longer and longer — but the experience is more difficult for Transportation and Security Administration (TSA) workers than travelers, as they have been expected to work without pay during the government shutdown.
 Now, though some relief is headed their way — even if it's not that much.
 TSA workers will receive $500 and a day's pay to "alleviate some of the financial hardship" they are experiencing.